hnryjms/hnryjms.github.io/_posts/2020-03-27-aws-codebuild-selenium.md

 But adding your integration tests into your CI environment, which doesn't have a browser or even a window system, like x11, is a much larger task.
-Thanks to [docker-selenium][d-sel]{:target="_blank"} and [@dtinth][dtinth]{:target="_blank"}, we're able to launch a pre-configured Google Chrome and record the test run to a MP4 video (so we can watch any failures).
+Thanks to [docker-selenium][d-sel]{:target="_blank"} and [@dtinth][dtinth]{:target="_blank"}, we're able to launch a pre-configured Google Chrome and record the test run to an MP4 video (so we can watch any failures).

 Let's dive into a `buildspec.yml` for AWS CodeBuild that lets us run Selenium: